 Understanding the Risks and Enforceability

-By signing this affidavit, you assure the U.S. government that the sponsored individual will not require public assistance, such as Supplemental Security Income (SSI), Temporary Assistance for Needy Families (TANF), or food stamps.
-Suppose the sponsored individual does receive such assistance.
-In that case, the government can consider your income and assets when determining eligibility and may pursue legal action to recover costs.
-Still, it is often considered “unenforceable” compared to Form I-864 for several reasons:
+By signing this affidavit, you assure the U.S. government that the sponsored individual will not need public assistance, such as SSI, TANF, or food stamps.
+If the individual does receive assistance, the government may consider your income and assets for eligibility and could take legal action to recover costs.
+However, this affidavit is generally seen as “unenforceable” compared to Form I-864 for several reasons:

 - Visitors to the U.S. are generally ineligible for most government-sponsored public assistance programs.